CakeOfPain/makeme/README.md

 `makeme` is a build tool that automates the installation and setup process based on the instructions provided in the README file.
 It is designed to simplify the build workflow by executing commands.

+Use `makeme` for your project to simplify the setup process and installation.
+You can also add custom commands to your project, like run, test, etc.

+If you use `makeme` for your project the README will be actively used and therefore maintained.

 ## License
 `makeme` is released under the [MIT License](./LICENSE)